-Acute myeloid leukemia (AML) pushes your bone marrow to make large numbers of abnormal blood cells.
-These cells crowd out healthy red blood cells, white blood cells, and platelets.
-AML treatments destroy unhealthy blood cells in your bone marrow and blood.
-The goal is to put you into remission, which means you have no symptoms of cancer.
+Acute myeloid leukemia (AML) pushes your bone marrow to make large numbers of abnormal and underdeveloped blood cells called blast cells.
+These cells crowd out healthy mature red blood cells, white blood cells, and platelets.
+The goal of AML treatments is to destroy unhealthy immature blood cells in your bone marrow and blood.
+The goal is to put you into a complete remission, which means you have no blood markers or symptoms of cancer.

 Several different treatments work on AML: